Pick up know-how for tackling diseases, pests and weeds.

 partner in a wallet, keeping photos of cherished times handy, or keeping a small scrapbook

-handy to page through every now and then and remind us of the good times and help
+handy to page through every now and then to remind us of the good times and help us

 If you are looking for something for your Valentine this year, check out

 the free publication, “Marriage Garden” available at the Howard County Extension Office.
 The “Marriage Garden” is a folder of fact sheets designed to help you and your spouse work together to

 develop a closer relationship.
 You can also access the information at https://www.uaex.uada.edu/life-skills-wellness/personal-family-well-being/couples/.

 Here is a tasty recipe you can make this Valentine’s Day.
 This recipe